osu-cass/personapi/README.md

 - Strongly-typed configurations
 - Versioning

 This API demonstrates basic HTTP concepts by applying them to a group of "Person" objects, which have traits such as a Name, an ID, and whether or not the Person likes chocolate.
-Using the API, one can POST (create) a new person, PUT (update) a new person, GET (read) persons, and DELETE persons.
+Using the API, one can POST (create) a new person, PUT (update) a person, GET (read) persons, and DELETE persons.

 ## Getting Started
 Clone this repo and open it in Visual Studio.
 Launch using IIS Express.
 To access the generated documentation, navigate to `https://localhost:[####]/swagger`.